 In some cases, the sheer size of intermediate or non-essential data sets may require that some data might reside in an off-site website, provided that the authors guarantee viability to the links.
 Here, usage of standard widely accepted repositories, an institutionally supported and persistent website, a commercial cloud, or even a shared community repository might be best.

-Σ.II.g Citation Standards
+Σ.II∥G Citation Standards

 With an established hierarchy, different components of the paper and its supplement can be referenced intelligently, including, for example, distinct digital object identifiers (DOIs) for portions of the paper itself, as well as related identifiers, through the clever use of prefixes and suffixes for related portions within the supplement.
 The use of these DOIs need not be limited to just text, but can be expanded to include suffixes for related figures, tables, data sets and other related information.
 DOIs, or similar systems would also be useful given the nature of the supplement, allowing for the insertion or deletion of information without otherwise complicating the finding of other information.
 This use of DOIs is especially important in overwhelmingly large supplements that would be too time consuming to actually peruse through to find the desired section, text, figure or other source of information.
 Here, simply directing the reader to see the supplement, as is unfortunately, all too common, would effectively be a fool’s errand without micro-referencing.